femabeh/FiveM-Customui/README.md

 # FiveM-Customui
-A Fork of a FiveM Hud/UI from https://breadfish.de/blog/entry/171-fivem-exclusive-huds-f%C3%BCr-deinen-fivem-server-free-fivem/ (Code)
+A Fork of a FiveM Hud/UI from https://breadfish.de/blog/entry/171-fivem-exclusive-huds-f%C3%BCr-deinen-fivem-server-free-fivem/ (by Code)

 Changes: All is Working with ESX